ARM-software/arm-trusted-firmware/docs/plat/nxp/nxp-layerscape.rst

 Details about LS1043A RDB board can be found at `ls1043ardb`_.

+4. LS1046A

+- SoC Overview:

+The LS1046A is a cost-effective, power-efficient, and highly integrated system-on-chip (SoC) design that extends the reach of the NXP value-performance line of QorIQ communications processors.
+Featuring power-efficient 64-bit Arm Cortex-A72 cores with ECC-protected L1 and L2 cache memories for high reliability, running up to 1.8 GHz.

+Details about LS1043A can be found at `ls1046a`_.

+- LS1046ARDB Board:

+The LS1046A reference design board (RDB) is a high-performance computing, evaluation, and development platform that supports the Layerscape LS1046A architecture processor.
+The LS1046ARDB board supports the Layerscape LS1046A processor and is optimized to support the DDR4 memory and a full complement of high-speed SerDes ports.

+Details about LS1043A RDB board can be found at `ls1046ardb`_.

+- LS1046AFRWY Board:

+The LS1046A Freeway board (FRWY) is a high-performance computing, evaluation, and development platform that supports the LS1046A architecture processor capable of support more than 32,000 CoreMark performance.
+The FRWY-LS1046A board supports the LS1046A processor, onboard DDR4 memory, multiple Gigabit Ethernet, USB3.0 and M2_Type_E interfaces for Wi-Fi, FRWY-LS1046A-AC includes the Wi-Fi card.

+Details about LS1043A RDB board can be found at `ls1046afrwy`_.

 Table of supported boot-modes by each platform & platform that needs FIP-DDR:
 -----------------------------------------------------------------------------